 Are Neurotransmitters to Blame?

-Unfortunately, neurotransmitters are often not the cause of depression and anxiety.
-I know you are probably thinking I’m a lunatic going against everything we have been told for decades about depression.
-We have heard it from our doctors and pharmacists, drug commercials, and even from our friends and family.
-It is “common knowledge” that mood disorders are caused by neurotransmitters.
-If this was really the case though, antidepressants, which work on serotonin or dopamine, would have higher success rates, especially when compared to placebos.
+If this was absolutely the case though, antidepressants, which work on serotonin or dopamine, would have higher success rates, especially when compared to placebos.
+Now, I’m not saying that they don’t work at all, many people really feel that they have been helped by an antidepressant, but there are also a lot of people who go through several different prescriptions and doses with no change at all (except for side effects) So let’s consider some of the research that suggests that there must be other factors in play.
 Here is an article by Irving Kirsch, a researcher who is very outspoken about his work that has found that antidepressants are akin to placebos.
 In fact, in this article he discusses how SSRI’s, the most commonly prescribed type of antidepressant in the U.S. (which increases the amount of serotonin available in the brain) shows the same effectiveness as a drug approved in France to treat depression which is an SSRE (which decreases the amount of serotonin in the brain.)
 So according to this, it doesn’t matter what you do to the serotonin, the treatment results are the same!
 Go ahead, take a look for yourself.

-Dr, Kelly Brogan, M.D. (a traditionally trained psychiatrist that specialized in maternal mental health that found the way she was taught to treat depression wasn’t working clinically) discusses in her book A Mind Of Your Own many other problems she sees with the serotonin model for depression.
-I won’t give away all her points, but she does talk about how even though low levels of serotonin have never been linked to depression in human studies, high levels of the neurotransmitter have been linked to schizophrenia and autism.
+Dr, Kelly Brogan, M.D. (a traditionally trained psychiatrist that specialized in maternal mental health and found the way she was taught to treat depression wasn’t working clinically) discusses in her book A Mind Of Your Own many other problems she sees with the serotonin model for depression.
+I won’t give away all her points, but she does talk about how even though low levels of serotonin have never been linked to depression in human studies, high levels of the neurotransmitter have been linked to schizophrenia and autism (please don’t mistake this as me saying that an antidepressant is going to cause these symptoms).
 She reports that in the 1950s and 60s this hypothesis grew out of the clinical trials of the drug ipronizad for tuberculosis patients.
 The patients who received this drug, which also affects serotonin levels, experienced improvements in mood as well and therefore researchers made the assumption that serotonin was linked to mood.
 I dont know about you, but I would be really happy too if a drug helped treat me for tuberculosis and I felt better!
 She has many other good points, but I’ll let you read the book if you are interested!

-If you have held in with me this long, you may be wondering what the true cause of depression is.
+If you have held in with me this long, you may be wondering what other possible causes of depression are.
 That is not an easy question to answer still due to the complex nature of our minds and body, which are connected.
 The research that I have read seems to show that there are multiple roads to get to the general causes of depression which are inflammation and gut health.
-In the next blog, I will discuss some of the research that links these conditions to depression as well as the factors that cause inflammation and gut issues in the first place.
+In the next blog article, I discuss some of the research that links these conditions to depression as well as the factors that cause inflammation and gut issues in the first place.